RonDaha/apify-tutorial/README.md

-# Tutorial II Apify SDK - Ron Dahan
+# Apify Tutorial SDK - Ron Dahan

+# Task 2
 - Where and how can you use JQuery with the SDK?
     - When instantiating an instance of CheerioCrawler, the second argument that will pass to the handlePageFunction will be the `$`, this provided by the Cheerio library and expose the familiar jQuery API that can be used inside the handlePageFunction.
 This is not the actual jQuery library, but the Cheerio library that expose for use the same jQuery API for node.js environment